lbryio/lbry.com/content/faq/identity-requirements.md

 ---
-title: Why does the app ask for my credit card?
+title: Why does the app ask for my Credit Card?
 category: other
 ---

 ## Why we ask

-LBRY controls [millions of credits](/faq/credit-policy) that it wants to get into the hands of content creators and content consumers.
+LBRY controls [Millions of Credits](/faq/credit-policy) that it wants to get into the hands of content creators and content consumers.

 Unfortunately, when running a rewards program, people may abuse it.